 - Advises staff on matters relating to financial contracts, third party business agreements, etc.

-- Maintains regular attendance and may work extended hours as needed.
+- Maintains regular work attendance and may work extended hours as needed.

 - Performs all other related duties as assigned.

-- Graduation from an accredited four-year college or university with a degree in business administration, finance, accounting, economic development, economics, political science, or public administration.
+- Graduation from an accredited four-year college or university with a degree in business administration, finance, accounting, economic development, economics, political science, public administration, or a related field; and

 Note: Experience and education may be substituted for one another on a year-for-year basis.

 Knowledge, Skills, and Abilities Requirements

 - Knowledge of accounting principles, procedures and terminology.

 - Knowledge of local, state, and federal laws and regulations related to program area.

 - Knowledge of program management processes and techniques.

 - Skill in gathering and analyzing accurate and relevant information.

 - Skill in using a personal computer and spreadsheets.